 Ugo Lombroso (Turin 15 October 1877 - Genoa 10 April 1952) father-in-law: physiology professor at the University of Genoa, was expelled and moved temporarily to Paris in 1938; worked as “maître de recherche” at the School of Medicine.
 He returned to Italy with his wife, living in hiding and reestablished his career after the war.

 Cesare Lombroso (Rome 1917 - Cambridge, MA, 2013); brother-in-law: he left Italy in 1939 to go to the US.
-In New York, in 1943 he married Irena "Rysia" Kister (Vilnius, formerly Poland, now Lithuania, 1 April 1923 - Cambridge, MA, 2 September 2012), psychologist.
+In New York, in 1943, he married Irena "Rysia" Kister (Vilnius, formerly Poland, now Lithuania, 1 April 1923 - Cambridge, MA, 2 September 2012), psychologist.
 They had three children: Claudia G.S.
 (New York 1946), Anna (Genoa 1948), and Paul (USA 1950).
 After the war, they came to Italy where Cesare resumed his studies in Genoa and Rome; in 1950 he returned to the US and became a renowned childhood neuropsychiatrist at Childrens' Hospital Medical Center in Boston.
-They did not return to Italy.
+They never returned to Italy permanently.

 Leo Ferrero (Turin 1903 - Santa Fe, USA, 1933), wife’s cousin: graduated from Florence in 1926 in Art history, writer.
 In 1938 he left for London, then went to Paris in voluntary exile, and in 1932 he moved to the US, with a fellowship from the Rockefeller Foundation.
-He did not return to Italy and died at an early age in an automobile accident.
+He died at an early age in an automobile accident.

 Nina Ferrero Raditsa (Turin 1910 - Strada in Chianti, Firenze 4 September 1987), wife’s cousin, in 1935 she married Bogdan Raditsa, diplomat, with whom she had two children: Bosiljka born in 1939, artist in New York, and Leo Raditsa.
 She immigrated to the US with her family in 1940 and taught languages at Fairleigh Dickinson University until 1977; she was secretary for the International League for Human Rights.
 She did not return to Italy, but for visiting and spending some periods at the family home in Strada in Chianti.

 Bogdan Raditsa (or Radica) (Split 1904 - New York 1993), wife’s cousin, and Nina’s husband: a diplomat, he studied in Lubiana and in Florence; in 1924 he was a journalist in Paris and later in Athens; from 1933 to 1939 he was stationed in Geneva as a diplomat at the League of Nations; later in Belgrade; in 1940, he moved to the United States, except for a brief stay in London; and eventually to Belgrade where he settled in 1945, working as a history professor.
-He did not return to Italy.
+He never returned to Italy permanently.

 Guglielmo Ferrero (Portici 1871 - Mont-Pélerin 1942), wife’s uncle: a historian who was respected outside of Italy, in Europe and the United States; he was already under special surveillance by the police during the Crispi years, then was persecuted by the fascists; in 1930, he accepted an invitation from Geneva where he became a professor of contemporary history.
-He did not return to Italy.
+He never returned to Italy permanently.

 Gina Lombroso Ferrero (Pavia 1872 - Geneva 1944), wife’s aunt: graduated with a degree in medicine; author of various books on subjects related to the work of her father, the criminologist Cesare Lombroso; she traveled with her husband Guglielmo Ferrero and in 1930 accompanied him to Geneva where their home became a gathering place for anti-fascist exiles.
-She did not return to Italy.
+She never returned to Italy permanently.

 Emergency Committee in Aid of Displaced Foreign Scholars, New York